DavidVentura/blog/blog/raw/postgres-lib/POST.md

 }
 ```

+It's still not very idiomatic, but it shows promise that it _could_ be.

-obviously this is not very idiomatic, and this API forces allocations, which could be avoided with some brain power.
+Given how I wrote the C "API", results force unnecessary allocation to avoid dealing with data lifetimes, but this could be fixed with some brain power.

 ## Creating a db cluster on disk

-While this library works, it requires an existing "cluster" -- a set of files on disk.
+While this library works, it requires an existing "cluster"—a set of files on disk.
 The classic way you get a database cluster is by running `initdb`.

 Up to this point, I'd probably spent around 6 hours messing with postgres, and thought surely, _surely_, writing an empty cluster to disk can't be _that_ hard.

 I was pretty wrong.
-I spent the next ~12 hours trying to make this work and got _kind_ of a database on disk, but I've not yet made it work.
+I spent the next ~16 hours trying to make this work and got _kind_ of a database on disk, but I've not yet made it work.

 My current database passes some checks, but then bails on

 ```text
 FATAL:  pre-existing shared memory block (key 35794584, ID 1605763) is still in use
 ```

-so some more work is needed.
+because I am not cleaning up some unknown global state between mode transitions.

 Why is this so hard?
 I think that Postgres global state is the answer.
 There are a few different 'modes' in which the postgres binary can run, and they modify this state.